Writing information messages

 Deviation and downtime are opportunities

 Keeping users in the loop provides a sense of progress during severe incidents; it shows that we can handle errors.
 Progress updates allow us to tell users about the problem before we have the complete picture ourselves.
-Timestamps and promised updates indicate progress.
+Timestamps and promised updates can indicate progress.
 When the incident is over, it’s good information to show a resolve message.

-Formula for service changes
+Formula for changes to APIs, interfaces or services

-1. What’s happening, and when.
+- What’s happening, and when.

-2. How does it affect the customer?
+- How does it affect the customer?

-3. What does the person have to do – or don’t they have to do anything?
+- What does the person have to do – or don’t they have to do anything?
 Is there anything that they might misunderstand or worry about?

 Checklist